 Universal Studios Orlando

-Named one of the best theme parks in the USA, Universal’s Islands of Adventure is divided into seven themed areas, The Wizarding World of Harry Potter being the newest addition and one of the most impressive.
-In there, the magic is real.
-You can visit the iconic Hogwarts castle and explore Hogsmeade village, and you can enter Diagon Alley to enjoy the rides, magical experiences, and more.
+Named one of the best theme parks in the USA, Universal’s Islands of Adventure is divided into seven themed areas, each dedicated to a film franchise.
+These include Seuss Island, The Lost Continent, Toon Lagoon, Jurassic Park, Skull Island, and Marvel Super Hero Island.
+The Wizarding World of Harry Potter is the newest addition and one of the most impressive.
+If you’re a Potterhead, don’t pass up the chance to visit the iconic Hogwarts castle, explore Hogsmeade village, and enter Diagon Alley to enjoy the rides, magical experiences, and more.

 Recommended Read: The 9 Best Restaurants at Universal Orlando